andrew-waters/Server-Density-API/README.md

 ## How to use

+Fill in your login credentials and API details to the class:

+	const SD_ACCOUNT_SUBDOMAIN	= "example";
+	const SD_ACCOUNT_API_KEY	= "APIKEY";
+	const SD_ACCOUNT_USERNAME	= "username";
+	const SD_ACCOUNT_PASSWORD	= "password";

-The API is object orientated and as such should be simple to use and familiar.
-Simply instatiate the class and start makeing your calls, such as:
+The API is object orientated and as such should be simple to integrate.
+Simply instatiate the class and start making your calls.

+For example, the following will print a list of all your device groups:

 	$api = new ServerDensityAPI;

 	$api->setCall("devices", "list")->call();

 	if($api->response->status == 1) {

 		// the call has been successful
 		print_r($api->response->data);

 	}